MAY 2011 APRIL 2011

 Some of the courgettes are flowering so it is time to spread the pots apart in the polytunnel and leave the door open during the day to attract the bumblebees in.
 Trouble is they only seem interested in the raspberries at the moment.
 Even the broad beans aren't being visited much and they also won't grow until they are fertilised.

-6 to 15 to 10°C. Brighter day with some sunshine in the afternoon and less breezy
+Thursday 19th 6 to 15 to 10°C. Brighter day with some sunshine in the afternoon and less breezy

 Nothing much to report.
 Continued to tidy up the garden and polytunnel.
 Pat mowed the lawn.

-9 to 17 to 9°.
+Friday 20th 9 to 17 to 9°.
 Sunny intervals and a few very light showers.
 Strong SW breeze.

-A rabbit got into the fruit cageSurprised.
+A rabbit got into the fruit cage.
 Searched round and found a place where something had bitten a hole in the netting near the ground.
 More likely a squirrel rather than the rabbit but assumed it had found its way in through there.
 It didn't seem interested in the cabbages or the strawberries, just some of the weeds and grass, but I don't want it to get the chance of trying them and deciding it liked them.
 So I repaired the hole and for good measure piled some soil against it as well.

 Two hours later it was inside again and this time we couldn't find a hole anywhere.
 We chased it and it appeared to just go straight through the mesh without stopping.
 Houdini rabbit?

-8 to 14 to 8°C. Bright to start but became quite dark by late afternoon with a blustery wind.
+Saturday 21st 8 to 14 to 8°C. Bright to start but became quite dark by late afternoon with a blustery wind.
 Rain is forecast during the night.

+We are now picking enough strawberries for both of us every day.
 That rabbit is still finding its way into the fruit cage and we cannot work out how it does it.
 It doesn't seem interested in eating any thing we want to eat, just grass and dandelions.
+Planted out the 4th row of peas, some more Early Onward.

-9 to 15 to 11°C. Rained a little in the night.
+Sunday 22nd 9 to 15 to 11°C. Rained a little in the night.
 Enough to wet the garden but not much collected in water butts.
 Then became brighter with quite a lot of sunshine but still very windy.

 I have nearly finished re-organising the polytunnel for its summer crops.

-12 to 15 to 9°C. Overcast and windy. though nothing like what they are getting in Scotland at the moment.
+Monday 23rd 12 to 15 to 9°C. Overcast and windy. though nothing like what they are getting in Scotland at the moment.

 Back to watering all the potatoes, chryanthemums, lilies and other plants in pots.
 I really may have to consider changing the way I garden if these very dry Springs are going to happen every year.